 The uniform guidelines listed below are the only acceptable options for school uniforms.
 The regular uniforms (not the PE uniforms) must be purchased from Risse Brothers Uniform Company.
 Information can be found on the school website at www.stcharlesschoolorlando.org.
-The PE uniform is purchased through the Athletic

-Association (forms are in the School Office).
+The PE uniform is purchased through the Athletic Association (forms are in the School Office).
 Students are expected to be in uniform on all school days.
 It is the shared responsibility of students and parents to ensure that all students come to school in proper uniform.
 Uniforms must be clean, neat, properly sized, labeled, and in good repair (no holes, rips, or cuts).
 The administration has the right to judge the acceptability of a student's appearance.
+STUDENTS MAY BE SENT HOME DUE TO UNIFORM VIOLATIONS.

-Kindergarten - 8 th Grade General Dress Code for all Students ITEM DESCRIPTION LOGO Shoes Athletic shoes that are all white or all black.
+Kindergarten - 8 th Grade General Dress Code for all Students ITEM DESCRIPTION Shoes Athletic shoes that are all white or all black.
 The sole of the shoes should not be a color other than the shoe itself (i.e. black shoes with white soles or other colored soles).
 If unsure before purchasing school shoes, parents should take a picture of the shoes and email the administration for clarification.
-No high-tops or mid-tops Girls may wear black Mary Jane-type shoes on non-PE days.
-No boots, sandals, slides, backless shoes, clogs, uncovered or open shoes, platform soles, or heels greater than 1 1/2 inches.
-The backs of shoes should be worn properly and not "stomped down."
+No high-tops or mid-tops.
+Girls may wear black Mary Jane-type shoes on non-PE days.
+No boots, sandals, slides, backless shoes, clogs, uncovered or open shoes, platform soles, or heels greater than 1 1/2 inch.
+The backs of shoes should be worn properly and not "stomped-down."
 Belt Solid black or brown belt must be worn with pants and shorts.
 (Grades 2-8).
-Undershirt Solid white, short sleeve undershirts may be worn under the uniform shirt Sweatshirt Black SCBCS embroidery logo purchased from Risse Brothers Yes Fleece Red SCBCS embroidery logo purchased from Risse Brothers Yes Sweat- Pants Solid black with white paw print purchased from Risse Brothers; may be worn on a PE day over PE shorts during cold weather days Yes Outerwear Jackets or coats may be worn to and from school on cold weather days.
+Undershirt Solid white, short sleeve undershirts may be worn under the uniform shirt.
+Sweatshirt Black SCBCS embroidery logo purchased from Risse Brothers.
+Fleece Red SCBCS embroidery logo purchased from Risse Brothers.
+Sweatpants Solid black with white paw print purchased from Risse Brothers; may be worn on a PE day over PE shorts during cold weather days

+Outerwear Jackets or coats may be worn to and from school on cold weather days.
 Zip-up red fleece with logo may be purchased through Risse Brothers.
 All jackets must be taken off in the classroom.
 SCBCS logo sweatshirts or fleeces are the only outerwear that may be worn in the classroom.
 Students may wear white or black, opaque leggings underneath their skorts, or skirts only on cold weather days.
 PE Uniform Red T-shirt with Bulldog Logo purchased directly from the school.
 Black mesh shorts with white School Logo purchased directly from the school (not CYS Logo) - shorts cannot be more than three inches above the knee.
-Yes
+Solid white socks that must be visible and go above the ankle and no logos.
+Solid white or solid black athletic shoes.
+See description above for further clarification of approved athletic shoes.
+No high-tops or mid-tops.
+Socks Solid white socks that must be visible and go above the ankle and no logos.
+Optional: White knee socks with Mary Jane-type shoes (girls only).